part | item | cond | resp |

 - Random effects by participant, represented with grey circles around the means of the posterior distributions.

-).
-While Fig. 5 is comprehensive in what it shows, it does require multiple steps to be generated.
-I recommend using the much simpler approach in Code block 10, which creates a similar result in very few steps.
-Nevertheless, as mentioned earlier, reproducing Fig. 5 can be useful to fully understand what exactly we are doing, which in turn can help us better understand the models we are using.
+By design, Fig. 5 is comprehensive in what it shows.
+As such, it requires multiple steps to be generated.
+In general, if the reader is looking for a quick method, I would recommend using the much simpler approach in Code block 9, which creates a similar result in very few steps, although that approach will be more focused on hypothesis testing.
+Nevertheless, as mentioned earlier, reproducing Fig. 5 can be useful to fully understand what we are doing exactly, which in turn can help us better understand the models we are using.
+Ultimately, it also focuses on the magnitude of effects (rather than, e.g., whether an effect is statistically different from a null model, e.g., Bayes Factors).

 Below, I list the necessary steps involved in creating Fig. 5, some of which are required for both models.
 The reader can find a complete script to reproduce all the steps and the figure on the OSF repository mentioned at the beginning of the paper.